History of women in the United States: Birth control

 In March 1873, the United States Congress passed the Comstock Act, which made it illegal to distribute birth control information or contraceptives through the U.S. postal system.
-Margaret Sanger was an influential campaigner for birth control rights in the 1910s.
+Margaret Sanger was an influential campaigner for birth control rights, specifically for poor women, in the 1910s.
 She originally worked as a visiting nurse in the New York City's tenements and wrote about sex education and women's health.

 In 1914, Sanger's articles in "The Woman Radical" brought her a federal indictment for violating the Comstock Act (which since 1873 had banned the mailing of birth control devices and information on birth control devices, sexually transmitted diseases, human sexuality, and abortion).
 Sanger and her sister Ethel Byrne, also a nurse, opened the first birth control clinic in the United States in 1916, modeled after those Sanger had seen in the Netherlands.
 The police quickly closed it down but the publicity surrounding Sanger's activities had made birth control a matter of public debate.
 In 1936, Margaret Sanger helped bring the case United States v.
 One Package to the U.S. Circuit Court of Appeals.
 The decision in that case allowed physicians in New York, Connecticut, and Vermont to legally mail birth control devices and information to married people.
 For unmarried people, the dissemination of birth control did not become legal until the 1972 Supreme Court decision Eisenstadt v.
 Baird.

 Suffrage

 The campaign for women's suffrage picked up speed in the 1910s as the established women's groups won in the western states and moved east, leaving the conservative South for last.
 Parades were favorite publicity devices.
 In 1916, Jeannette Rankin, a Republican from Montana, was elected to Congress and became the first woman to serve in any high federal office.
 A lifelong pacifist, she was one of fifty members of Congress who voted against entry into World War I in 1917, and the only member of Congress who voted against declaring war on Japan after the attack on Pearl Harbor in 1941.
-Alice Paul was the leader of a small militant faction that courted arrest to publicized the injustice of denying women the vote.
-After 1920, Paul spent a half century as leader of the National Woman's Party, which fought for her Equal Rights Amendment to secure constitutional equality for women.
+Alice Paul was the leader of a voting rights movement that courted arrest through nonviolent protests to publicize the injustice of denying women the vote.
+After 1920, Paul spent a half century as leader of the National Woman's Party, which advocated for her Equal Rights Amendment to secure constitutional equality for women.
 It never passed, but she won a large degree of success with the inclusion of women as a group protected against discrimination by the Civil Rights Act of 1964.
 She insisted that her National Woman's Party focus exclusively on the legal status of all women and resisted calls to address issues like birth control.